-- Do not allow the end of the fibre optic cable to make contact with any surface including fingers. - Do not excessively bend the fibre cable.
-Bending the cable may cause internal breaks along the fibre resulting in poor performance or instability. - Optics and optic coatings are easily chipped and/or scratched.
+- Do not allow the end of the fibre optic cable to contact any surface including fingers. - Do not excessively bend fibre cables.
+Bending may cause internal breaks along the fibre resulting in poor performance or instability. - Optics and optic coatings are easily chipped or scratched.
 Use of finger cots or powder free surgical gloves while handling fibre optic cables, will help ensure cleanliness. - Only fresh (dry) spectroscopic grade isopropyl alcohol should be used as a cleaning solvent. - Ensure that the module power is off and that other light sources are disabled.

-Cleaning Procedure
+Procedure